 In addition to the new outreach program, RCL has expanded its board of directors to more accurately reflect the diversity of the individuals they serve and the Longmont community.
-This fall board members will participate in a cultural humility training.
+This year board members will participate in a cultural humility training.

 “We believe that greater attention to inclusivity and cultural humility will result in our organization being more effective in our mission to be a community of refuge and healing for people in recovery,” Searchinger said.
 “At RCL we believe we are all in recovery from something and being a part of a loving, caring community can help provide the stability needed for the often chaotic recovery journey.”